-- Other Probate matters, including Estate cases, which the individual judge determines are appropriate to be heard remotely by WebEx. - To facilitate remote hearings, new case filings and receipt of court Orders and division notices, the Probate Division encourages all parties to provide contact information on all filings including any telephone numbers and email addresses where parties can be reached. - Triennial reviews of guardianship appointments will resume January 2, 2022.
+- Other Probate matters, including Estate cases, which the individual judge determines are appropriate to be heard remotely by WebEx. - To facilitate remote hearings, new case filings and receipt of court Orders and division notices, the Probate Division encourages all parties to provide contact information on all filings including any telephone numbers and email addresses where parties can be reached. - Triennial reviews of guardianship appointments resumed January 2, 2022. - Monthly ward visitation requirements remain in effect.